opendataphilly/opendataphilly-jkan/_datasets/rain-gauges.md

 maintainer_email: edward.lennonjr@phila.gov
 notes: "The purpose of this data is to describe the Rain Gauges both locationally\
   \ and via their attributes.
 This data shows the location and attributes of Rain\
-  \ Gauges throughout the City of Philadelphia.\r\n\r\nTrouble downloading or have\
+  \ Gauges throughout the City of Philadelphia."
-  \ questions about this City dataset?
-Visit the [OpenDataPhilly Discussion Group](http://www.phila.gov/data/discuss/)"
 organization: City of Philadelphia
 resources:
 - description: ''